Erannir/MQRNN/README.md

 * training.py - training code, including an Estimator class used for both training and inference.
 Recommended for using on PC.
 * MQRNN.ipynb - a wrapper for training.py, for running in the cloud.

+## Setup
+Please be sure to have the following folders under your code folder:
+* data - including the data file provided in class.
+If data is changed, please edit ElectricityLoadDataset.py
+* models - for saving the model parameters during runtime (done in valid eval step).
+One pretrained model is supplied for inference without training.
+* graphs - if you chose to save the graphs created in Estimator.forecast().

 ## Submitted by
 Tomer Koren
 Tzika Duetsch